 You may live in the same area, but it doesn’t mean you have the same radon levels.
 Several factors could affect your indoor radon levels.
 Some of these factors are home insulation, type of foundation used, presence of cracks, and faulty sealing or caulking.

 Radon exposure is a serious health risk.
 Make sure your family is safe.
 Get in touch with Atlantic Radon to learn more about this dangerous gas and have your home tested.
-Fill out our contact form or call (443) 840-6782.
+Fill out our contact form for more information.